We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Spyfall is similar to A Fake Artist Goes to New York in that everyone except the outcast knows what’s going on, and the outcast needs to figure out what everyone else knows, while everyone else needs to pinpoint who the outcast is.
 But instead of drawings, Spyfall gives everyone a location, and the answers are eked out by asking each other vague questions that pertain to the location but don’t give it away.
 Creative, hilarious, and full of twists!

-Note: There’s a similar game that’s available on mobile devices, which you can play for free.
-Check out our article on mobile games to play with friends in the same room for more on that.
+There’s a similar game available on mobile devices, which you can play for free.
+Check out the best mobile games to play with friends in the same room!